-There have been studies and researches show that water recycling has proven to be effective and has successfully created a new and reliable water supply without compromising the public health.
+Studies and research show that water recycling has proven to be effective and has successfully created a new and reliable water supply without compromising public health.

 Non-potable reuse has been the widely accepted practice that hopefully will continue to grow and progress.
-There are several regions in the United States however, the uses of recycled water are increasing to accommodate the needs of the environment and growing water supply demands.
+There are several regions in the United States.
+However, the use of recycled water is increasing to accommodate the environment's needs and growing water supply demands.

-The treatment of wastewater for reuse and the installation of distribution systems with centralized facilities can be expensive initially compared to the water supply alternatives which are imported water, groundwater or even the usage of gray water onsite from homes while water recycling is a sustainable approach and can be cost-effective in the long run.
+The treatment of wastewater for reuse and the installation of distribution systems with centralized facilities can be expensive initially compared to the water supply alternatives, which are imported water, groundwater, or even the usage of gray water onsite from homes.
+In contrast, water recycling is a sustainable approach and can be cost-effective in the long run.

 Water recycling will play a greater role in human’s overall water supply as water energy demands and environmental needs grow.
-By working hand in hand, together, overcoming the obstacles, along with water conservation and productivity, water recycling can help manage sustainably the vital water resources.
+By working hand in hand, together, overcoming the obstacles, and water conservation and productivity, water recycling can help manage the vital water resources sustainably.